Read This First

 Prompt 2: How might humans mitigate this asymmetry between rates of available knowledge and cognitive capabilities?

-The section turns on Mitigating the Asymmetry Between Knowledge Growth and Cognitive Capabilities and Societal and Ethical Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Mitigating the Asymmetry Between Knowledge Growth and Cognitive Capabilities and Societal and Ethical Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Mitigating the Asymmetry Between Knowledge Growth and Cognitive Capabilities distinct from Societal and Ethical Considerations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Mitigating the Asymmetry Between Knowledge Growth and Cognitive Capabilities distinct from Societal and Ethical Considerations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 AI and machine learning can process and analyze vast amounts of data, identifying patterns and insights that humans might miss.
 These technologies can serve as cognitive extensions, helping humans to comprehend and utilize complex information more efficiently.